haskellfoundation/error-message-index/message-index/messages/GHC-11861/example2/index.md

 severity: error
 ---

-Empty character was given in a single quote.
-This is not a valid literal.
+An empty pair of single quotes is not a Haskell character literal.

 If you use TemplateHaskell `''T` syntax is valid and:
 > ''T has type Name, and names the type constructor T. That is, ''⟨thing⟩ interprets ⟨thing⟩ in a type context.